"Media files are missing"

 - Operating System: All

-- The Project may have been moved to a new computer without collecting the samples first.
+- The Project has been transferred to another computer without collecting the samples first.

-- The media files may have been deleted.
+- The media files have been deleted or moved.

-- The media files may be located on an external hard-drive which is currently not connected, or has changed name/letter assignment.
+- The media files are located on an external hard-drive which is currently not connected, or has changed name/letter assignment.

-Tip: If you know the folder location of the missing samples, you can click "Set Folder" to choose that folder and make sure Search Folder option is set to "Yes".
-This will speed up the time it takes to locate the missing samples.
+- If you know the folder where the missing files are located, you can click "Set Folder" to choose that folder and then set the Search Folder option to "Yes".
+Alternatively you can drop the folder from Live's browser or from Finder/Explorer onto the File manager window where indicated:

 To manually fix a broken file reference, locate the missing file in Live's Browser or in Finder/Explorer, drag it over to the File Manager and drop it on the respective line in the list of missing files.
 Live will not care if the file you offer is really the file that was missing.